 - There is no clear clinical utility in classifying pathological gambling as an addiction – The only parameter that can be used to categorize gambling as that of an addiction is that it shares some treatment options with substance abusers.
 For example, lithium has been found to be effective in reducing drug use cravings.
 The same therapy also shows success in controlling urges of excessive gambling.
 Yet, the effectiveness of lithium in pathological gamblers may be inferred that it treated the comorbid bipolar symptoms rather than the pathological gambling per se.

-- There are preventive measures in substance abuse which gambling disorder does not have.
+- There are preventive measures for substance abuse which gambling disorder does not have.

 Just like substance abuse, gambling outcomes and video games stimulate the mesolimbic dopamine pathway.Clark L. (2014).
 Disordered gambling: the evolving concept of behavioral addiction.
 Annals of the New York Academy of Sciences, 1327(1), 56..
 However, substance abuse significantly changes the physiology of the brain.
 Structural brain changes are also detected in gambling disorders, but these are considered minor compared to say, the alteration of brain structure from meth addiction.
 There is still a need for longitudinal studies that observe changes in a gambler’s brain structure during the transition from casual to excessive gambling.

 Given that there are no findings yet that establish the physiological effect of gambling addiction on the brain, the concern that it is premature to label compulsive gambling as a medical condition is valid.
 The study that criticizes the opposition even concluded that “Pathological gambling can best be understood as a “behavioral” addiction, in which the individual is not addicted to a rewarding chemical substance but to a behavior that is rewarding to them.Grant, J. E., Atmaca, M., Fineberg, N. A., Fontenelle, L. F., Matsunaga, H., Janardhan Reddy, Y. C., Simpson, H. B., Thomsen, P. H., van den Heuvel, O. A., Veale, D., Woods, D. W., & Stein, D. J. … Continue reading The suggestion would be that it is the compulsive gambler that is both the cause and effect of the condition.